gzuuus/nips/XX.md

 1. Collection Management:
    - Collections can contain any number of products
    - Products can belong to multiple collections
-   - Products MUST explicitly reference collection resources to inherit collection attributes (e.g. shipping, currency, location, geohash).

 2. Reference Model:
-   - Collection settings (shipping, currency, location, geohash) serve as references only
+   - Collection settings (shipping, location, geohash) serve as references only
-   - Products MUST explicitly reference collection shipping options
+   - Products MUST explicitly reference collection resources to inherit collection attributes (e.g. shipping, location, geohash).
    - No automatic cascading of settings to products

 3. Location Support: